Trigonometry of partially truncated triangles and tetrahedra: Dimension three: transversals of truncated tetrahedra

 Since $\bv_j$ is in the interior of $\widehat{H}_i$, $\bz_i\circ\bv_j<0$ by Lemma \ref{space-like corresp}.
 The equation above therefore gives $\bz_i\circ\by_i < 0$ as well.
 But the latter quantity does not depend on $j$, so this implies that $\bz_i\circ\bv_{j'}<0$, and hence that $\bv_{j'}\in\widehat{H}_i$ for all $j'\ne i$.
 The Lemma now follows from the fact that the shortest geodesic arc from any $P_j$ to $P_i$ does not not cross $\widehat{P}_i$, since each intersects $P_j$ at right angles.\end{proof}

 We now consider the complementary case to that of Lemma \ref{one side}, for planes $P_1,P_2,P_3,P_4$ satisfying its hypotheses: if there exists an $i$ such that $P_i$ intersects $\widehat{P}_i$, defined as in the Lemma, at right angles, then the single plane $\widehat{P} \doteq \widehat{P}_i$ intersects all four planes at right angles and thus also equals $\widehat{P}_j$ for each $j\ne i$.
+The definition below accommodates both cases.